 Maintain operational knowledge of treaties and agreements and their effects on special program interests

-Review intelligence reports and open source information for arms control issues, as well as counterintelligence threats to personnel, equipment and information systems associated with Air Force research, technology and acquisitions programs on a daily basis
+Review intelligence reports and open source information for arms control issues, as well as counterintelligence threats to personnel, equipment and information systems associated with research, technology and acquisitions programs on a daily basis

-Deploy to represent Special Access Programs during mock arms control inspections exercises to provide advice, assistance and liaison support to AF Special Access Programs
+Deploy to represent Special Access Programs during mock arms control inspections exercises to provide advice, assistance and liaison support to Special Access Programs

 8 - 10 years related experience

 Bachelor’s degree in a related area or equivalent experience (4 years)

 Eligibility for access to Special Access Program Information

 Willingness to submit to a Counterintelligence polygraph

 Must be familiar with security policy/manuals and the appropriate DCIDs/JAFANs and other guiding policy documents